MDGrey33/Nur/README.md

 ## Configuration
 1. Rename credentials_example.py to credentials.py & .env.example to .env
 2. Follow the instructions in the files to fill in the values
+3. Follow the instructions in the configuration.py to add the relevant IDs
+4. rename the .env.example to .env and update the values in the file

 ### Run Nur via shell